 Vuma Hills: Our full report

-We popped into the lodge briefly in 2016 and were impressed by the refurbishment that the Foxes team had recently carried out.
-The changes included extending the size of each platform; adding new and improved bathrooms; installing brand-new, spacious tents and of course refurbishing all of the soft furnishings too.
+We popped into the lodge briefly in June 2016 and were impressed by the refurbishments recently carried out by the Foxes team.
+These included extending the size of each platform; installing brand-new, spacious tents, adding new and improved bathrooms; and of course refurbishing all of the soft furnishings.
 The new tents feel private, clean and homely.

 The tents have been simply but tastefully decorated with dark wooden floors, a matching bureau and lockable trunk.
-The double or twin beds (depending on which room you have) all have crisp white linen and a safari print blanket.
-The same material has been used on the two daybeds that are found just inside the entrance of the tents.
+The double or twin beds (depending on which room you have) all have crisp white linen and a safari-print blanket.
+The same fabric is used to cover the two daybeds that are just inside the entrance of the tents.

-At the back of the tent the en-suite bathroom is separated from the rest of the room by a wooden partition that doubles up as a wardrobe.
-Opposite this, there is a stone wall which, apart from two sections where the stone has been left to encapsulate an image of a lion and an acacia tree, has been painted white.
-Between the two pictures there is a mirror and a clay pot basin.
-Behind the wall there is a shower on one side and a flush toilet on the other.
+At the back of each tent, the en-suite bathroom is separated from the rest of the room by a wooden partition that doubles as a wardrobe.
+Shielding a shower and a separate flush toilet is a white-painted stone wall featuring images of a lion and an acacia tree.
+Between the two are a mirror and a clay-pot basin.

-A stone path leads from each tent to the small swimming pool, where there are a few sun loungers, making it a good spot to relax after a day out game-viewing.
+A stone path leads from each tented room to the small swimming pool, where a few sunloungers offer a good spot to relax after a day’s game viewing.

-Near the pool there is a cosy bar and restaurant area.
-It is open-sided which allows the best views from anywhere in Vuma Hills.
-From the large deck you can have a drink and watch the sun go down over the park.
-Meals are taken in the adjacent dining area.
+Near the pool there is a cosy, open-sided bar and restaurant area, with the best views from anywhere in Vuma Hills.
+From the large deck you can have a drink and watch the sun go down over the park before having dinner.

-Vuma Hills also has a roaring log fire where guests congregate after dinner and it’s at night when Vuma Hills really comes to life.
-A couple of years ago the camp had a real problem with baboons as they were coming into camp trying to eat waste food.
-So taking matters into her own hands, Sabine the manager started disposing of any left over food in the evenings.
-This has solved the problem of the baboons and now bush babies, porcupines, honey badgers, civits, genets and marsh mongooses are just some of the nocturnal animals frequently seen in camp.
-This is rare for Tanzania and so Vuma Hills is certainly one of the best places to see these nighttime species.
+Vuma Hills also has a roaring log fire where guests congregate after dinner: it’s at night that Vuma Hills really comes to life.
+In the pas, the camp had a real problem with baboons coming into camp at night and eating waste food.
+Taking matters into her own hands, Sabine the manager started disposing of any left-over food in the evenings.
+This not only solved the problem of the baboons, but in turn attracted a range of nocturnal animals; now bushbabies, porcupines, honey badgers, civets, genets and marsh mongooses are just some of the visitors that frequent the camp after dark.
+This is rare for Tanzania, making Vuma Hills one of the best places to see these night-time species.

-Other activities include walking safaris, when the grass isn’t too short; visiting a local Masaai village and day excursions to Udzungwa Mountains National Park.
+The camp can also offer walking safaris, when the grass isn’t too short; visits to a local Masaai village; and day excursions to Udzungwa Mountains National Park.